tsveaas/MedicalRecordExtracter/README.md

 **ANALYSIS STEPS:**

 - Load in samples, analyze text structure
-- Prioritise new samples as more relevant format
+- Prioritise new samples as they will be a more relevant format
 - Load X1.json and analyze structure for parameter abbreviations and synonyms